Ruthie-tech/ruthmwangi.github.io/_pages/projects/index.md

 permalink: /projects/
 ---

 Welcome!
-Here are some of the projects I have worked on, demonstrating my skills in cloud computing, automation.
-Click on any project to see details.
+Here are some of the projects I have worked on.
+Click on any project to see the details.

 ### Cloud & Infrastructure Projects